dedonlab/general_aqrnaseq/README.md

 # general_aqrnaseq
 a general AQRNAseq pipeline that can process both eukaryote and prokaryote RNAseq samples on unix clusters using slurm workload manager

+Download AQRNAseqScriptsAndFiles.tgz.
+Then uncompress it by typing tar -xzvf AQRNAseqScriptsAndFiles.tgz

 # Section 1: sequence level analyses
 Step1: count the number of sequencing reads in original fastq files